 Regardless of the original history of WHART, one thing is certain: the people involved in providing the training are 100% focused on sharing knowledge.

 While it's mentioned on the bottom of every page, no one from the training teams gets paid to do this.
 Actually, we often have to use our personal vacation time and we're usually thrilled to have all of our expenses reimbursed.
-Currently the website (and all related fees and time) are 'donated' by our Conference Coordinator (Stephanne Dennis).
-All of the pre- and post-conference time (i.e. all of the planning and creating to make a conference happen) is also donated time by the team.
+Currently the website (and all related fees and time) are 'donated' by our Program Administrator (Stephanne Dennis).
+All of the pre- and post-training time (i.e. all of the planning and creating to make a training happen) is also donated time by the team.

 ...because we believe in the value of content and the value of sharing that knowledge.